Harriette and Harold Arnow, Edna and Bob Arnow and other notable family and friends…

 EDNA ARNOW, my mother, was a studio potter.
 Edna worked in Chicago from the 1950s through the ’70s.
 Now her stoneware is celebrated as mid-century modern.
 My sister scanned some photos of the art fairs and pottery (taken by our dad, Robert Arnow), and I made a couple of web pages with them.

 Here are photos of some of Edna’s pottery throughout her 40-year career.

 Here are pictures of her throwing, at art fairs in Chicago in the ‘60s and ‘70s and of her husband and fellow potter, Robert.

 MICHAEL AND MAUREEN BANNER are the best silversmiths, and I’m not just saying that because they’re also my sister and brother-in-law.
 They are retired but they maintain their website linked above with some of their amazing, wonderful work.
 Their silver is featured in the Smithsonian Institution’s Luce Foundation Center for American Art in Washington, D.C.
 On the Smithsonian’s website, there’s a photo of their silver teapot (and a photo of them that I took).
+Here’s a wonderful history of their work and life together with photos of their magnificent holloware teapots from the Kamm Teapot Foundation, “Michael and Maureen Banner Silversmothing.”
 Meanwhile, here are some pictures of them at work way back and more recently: